Skip to content

 1. Parting Surface: The parting surface of the mold must be flat and well-aligned.
 Poor contact or gaps between these surfaces can result in flash during injection molding.
 Achieving perfect alignment is relatively straightforward for flat surfaces, but can be more complex for three-dimensional parting lines.

 2. Punch-Through Surface: The punch-through surfaces, which create openings in the molded part, must fit precisely.
-The mold core and cavity need to contact each other at the correct height to ensure uniform contact when the mold closes.
-Misalignment here can lead to uneven pressure and flash formation.

 a plastic component with an opening that require a punch through surface in injection mold